boxkite/datacats/README.md

 [![docs](https://readthedocs.org/projects/docs/badge/?version=latest)](http://docs.datacats.com/)

-datacats uses Docker to give you fully self-contained [CKAN](http://ckan.org) dev environments on any platform, along with a command to deploy that exact environment to the cloud.
+[CKAN]((http://ckan.org), a powerful CMS for publishing datasets, can be quite difficult to develop and deploy, especially for beginners.
+The aim of datacats is to make this easier and bring CKAN within reach for a much wider audience.

+datacats relies on [Docker](https://www.docker.com/) to “containerize” all the components.
+That gives you a CKAN  environment that is fully self-contained, runs on any platform and can be deployed to the cloud in one command.

 ## Install
 Please see detailed OS-specific [installation instructions in the docs](http://docs.datacats.com/guide.html#installation).

 ## Create a CKAN environment